Thursday, May 31, 2007

 The Top 5 Reasons to Work for [Nameless Company]

 So we're encouraged to hate?
 We're paid to hate?
 This is a top 5 reason to join this company?
-When do I get issued my white hood?
+When do I get issued my white hood?- Free TV!

 So I work for a self described hate organization, if only I could have something that would somehow make up for that.
 Free TV?
 Yeah, that'll do.